 Simply click here and provide your login information and password.
 You should receive a confirmation screen, and an email will be sent verifying the action.
 Please be sure to read all of the instructions on the Cancel your account screen so you will have a better understanding of how the final billing will be processed.

 You may click here and provide your login information and the email address used when registering this account.
-You should receive a password within 15 minutes via email for individual accounts and via fax for corporate accounts.
+You should receive a password within 15 minutes via email.
 Please read the instructions on the Retrieve your password screen to insure that your password is received properly.
-If the registered email or fax number has changed, please contact a PublicData Customer Service Representative, and they will assist you with those changes.
+If the registered email has changed, please contact a PublicData Customer Service Representative, and they will assist you with those changes.

 If you canceled your PublicData account in the past and wish to reactivate it, simply login with your original account name and password on the PublicData home page and click Logon.
 The system will recognize that you are an former customer and begin your access immediately.
 Welcome back!